akeneo/pim-api-docs/content/concepts/asset-manager.md

 ## Focus on the product link rule

-The product link rule enables you to automatically link assets to products, based on assets name or attributes.
+The product link rule enables you to automatically link assets to products, based on asset names or attributes.
 This rule is defined at the [asset family](#the-asset-family) level.

 This rule is launched by the PIM after the asset creation.